Blue Protocol: Star Resonance – A Stunning Anime MMO Revival or Just Another Gacha Mirage?

 Business ModelFree-to-play with gacha and cosmetics

-What Makes Blue Protocol: Star Resonance Stand Out?
+What Makes Blue Protocol: Star Resonance Special?
 (Unique Twist)

-For me, the highlight is that your class (or “Resonance”) matters more than just your gacha roll luck.
-It’s more about team composition and skill rotations—almost like a mix between Final Fantasy XIV and Genshin Impact, but with a more MMO-driven heart.
+What’s personally my favorite aspect is that your class (or “Resonance”) counts more than just your luck with a gacha roll.
+It’s less about actual slashing enemies and more a game of team composition, skill rotations — kind of like half Final Fantasy XIV and Genshin Impact with an even more MMO-driven heart.

 The Tone: Epic Adventure Meets Cozy Anime Bonding